-Class Trait: Devoted Any Cleric may enter into a 'Devoted' state.
-A Cleric wearing no armor, carrying no shield over 18", and bearing only weapons under 4' in length (except quarterstaffs), is considered to be 'Devoted'.
-While Devoted, the Cleric gains an additional 50% reduction to any Cure spell.
-Clerics also either lose or learn new spells as stated in their ranks.
-Clerics can regain this status after 30 seconds of not using the armor and larger/heavier items.
-Pouched spells and self-cast protection spells in effect are considered cleared/dispelled whenever the cleric changes status to/from 'Devoted.'
+Class Trait: Devoted Any Cleric may enter into a 'Dev 18", and bearing only weapons to 'Devoted'.
+While Devoted, the Cl Clerics also either lose or learn Clerics can regain this status aft Pouched spells and self-cast pro- whenever the cleric changes sta under 4' in length (except quarter eric gains an additional 50% rec new spells as stated in their ran er 30 seconds of not using the a otection spells in effect are consi erstaffs), is considered to be luction to any Cure spell. ks. rmor and larger/heavier items.
 Weapons Armor Class (Max) Shield Size (Max) Symbol Any Yellow and daggers AC4 Any Holy

-At 1st Rank, Cleric learns the spells 'Cure Light Wounds', 'Detect Magic', and 'Light'.
+At 1st Rank, Cleric learns the spells 'Cure Light Wounds' and 'Light'.

-At 2nd Rank, a Cleric learns the spells 'Speak with Dead', 'Truth Speak', and 'Sanctuary.'

-At 3rd Rank, a Cleric learns the spell 'Consecrate/Desecrate'.

-At 4th Rank, a Cleric learns the spell 'Cure Disease'.

-Also, at 4th Rank, while not Devoted, a Cleric learns the spell 'Word of Holding'

-At 5th Rank, a Cleric learns the spells 'Cure Serious Wounds' and 'Neutralize Poison.'

-At 6th Rank, a Cleric learns the spell 'Comprehend Faith.'

-At 7th Rank, a Cleric learns the spell 'Cure Mortal Wounds'.

-Also, at 7th Rank, while Devoted, a Cleric learns the spell 'Phoenix Fire.'

-At 8th Rank, a Cleric learns the spell 'Create/Destroy Holy Weapon'.

-Also, at 8th Rank, while not Devoted, a Cleric learns the spell 'Turn Undead'.
+- At 2nd Rank, a Cleric learns the spells 'Speak with Dead', 'Truth Speak', and 'Sanctuary.' - At 3rd Rank, a Cleric learns the spell 'Consecrate/Desecrate'. - At 4th Rank, a Cleric learns the spell 'Cure Disease'. - Also, at 4th Rank, while not Devoted, a Cleric learns the spell 'Stunning Word'. - At 5th Rank, a Cleric learns the spells 'Cure Serious Wounds' and 'Neutralize Poison'. - At 6th Rank, a Cleric learns the spell 'Lore'. - At 7th Rank, a Cleric learns the spell 'Cure Mortal Wounds'. - Also, at 7th Rank, while Devoted, a Cleric learns the spell 'Phoenix Fire.' - At 8th Rank, a Cleric learns the spell 'Create/Destroy Holy Weapon'. - Also, at 8th Rank, while not Devoted, a Cleric learns the spell 'Turn Undead'.